 It’s difficult to know where to start with talking about trans rights, gender dysphoria, and the politics behind transgender stories, other than to simply say that trans people need all the help and support that they can get.
 That’s where transgender books and trans authors come in.

 Understanding your own dysphoria and deciding on the next step can be confusing, frightening, and lonely.
-And something that can help is reading transgender stories and transgender fiction, or the biographies of people and their real-life experiences with coming out as trans and then going through their own transition.
+And something that can help is reading transgender stories by trans authors, or the biographies of people and their real-life experiences with coming out as trans and then going through their own transition.

-And so, to that end, here are nine books.
-Some are transgender fiction (or tg fiction); others are transgender stories of real-life experiences.
+And so, to that end, here are a few of the best trans books by trans authors.
+Some are transgender fiction (Also known as tg fiction); others are transgender stories of real-life experiences.
 One is a wonderful comic book by an even more wonderful trans writer.

 If you want to support vulnerable trans people in the UK, consider donating to Mermaids.

 Detransition, Baby made history when it became the first book written by a trans woman to appear on the longlist for the Women’s Prize for Fiction.